 Mariam is TEPSA’s Executive Director.
 She is responsible for the daily management of the association.
 Mariam is in close contact with the TEPSA Board and member institutes regarding TEPSA’s strategic and annual planning.
-Mariam manages various EU-funded projects such as PONT and FEUTURE as well as various studies conducted for the European Parliament’s Policy Department.
+Mariam manages various EU-funded projects such as InDivEU and DiCE.
 She liaises with TEPSA’s member institutes, promoting visibility of their research findings and helping to bridge academic research with policy-making.
 Mariam also contributes to the coordination of the biannual TEPSA Pre-Presidency Conferences.

 Her background combines research coordination, policy advocacy, project management and academic work.
 Her fields of expertise include EU foreign and development policies and in particular the European Neighbourhood Policy.
 Mariam holds Master’s degrees in EU International Relations and Diplomacy (College of Europe) and in Conflict Studies and Human Rights (Utrecht University).
 Prior to joining TEPSA Mariam worked for Transparency International Georgia and ALDA – The European Association for Local Democracy and undertook traineeships at the European Commission’s DG DEVCO and at the UN Office of the High Commissioner for Human Rights.

 You can contact Mariam Khotenashvili.

 Giulia Bonacquisti is TEPSA’s Project Manager.
-She is responsible for the implementation of several Horizon 2020 and Erasmus+ projects and is involved in the organisation of TEPSA’s seminars and professional trainings and participates in a number of EU-funded research projects.
-Additionally, she coordinates TEPSA’s supply of external expertise to the European Parliament’s Policy Department in the field of EU external relations.
+She is responsible for the implementation of several Horizon 2020 and Erasmus+ projects and is involved in the organisation of TEPSA’s seminars and professional trainings.
+Additionally, she oversees TEPSA’s supply of external expertise to the European Parliament’s Policy Department in the field of EU external relations.
 Throughout her work, she is in constant contact with TEPSA’s member institutes in order to ensure the coordination of their joint activities and to promote their research.
 She is also involved in the coordination of the biannual TEPSA Pre-Presidency Conferences.